 He keeps a beast within, and a book filled with nothing but chaos.

-His Chronicle Mode story is A Sage Cometh in the Night, where it details his transformation into an In-Birth after wandering into the Hollow Night, his endeavor to seek out a suitable catalyst for his ability, and him joining Amnesia as their tactician.
+Chaos' Chronicle Mode story is called The Sage Cometh in the Night, which details his transformation into an In-Birth after wandering into the Hollow Night, his endeavor to seek out a suitable catalyst for his ability, and him joining Amnesia as their tactician.

 - Animal Battle Aura: Subverted.
 While his docile looks and snobby personality might help in masking his combat prowess, a number of people are able sense something akin to "hidden fangs and claws" just waiting to be unleashed around him.